Purpose of enforcement

 How to make an enforcement enquiry request

-If you want us to investigate what you believe may be a breach of a planning condition, complete an enforcement enquiry form at the bottom of this page or download and email/post the information to us.
+If you want us to investigate what you believe may be a breach of a planning control, complete an enforcement enquiry form at the bottom of this page or download and email/post the information to us.
 Details of where to send it are on the downloadable form.

 Planning permission is needed for most developments.
 Enforcement action can be taken if work is being carried out without permission.
 All enquiries and complaints are dealt with in confidence, however, if a criminal case is sent to the Procurator Fiscal your details would be disclosed.